AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 You can format text by combining {api:?entry=format}format(){api} with [formatting functions](../Common_Settings/Text_Formatters#formatting_functions).

-In these functions, a number of context fields is available that affect dates, such as:
+In these functions, a number of context fields is available that affect dates, for example:

 * Project labels & tooltips– `actualStart`, `actualEnd`, `baselineStart`, `baselineEnd`
 * Resource labels & tooltips – `start`, `end`